End of Term Academic Review: Advice for Advisors

 - Then face-to-face one more time to celebrate or plan next steps, depending on the record.

-The CAP's Staff Associate will contact you and the student near the beginning and midpoint of the term, pointing to resources for improvement and offering support.
+The CAP Administrator will contact you and the student near the beginning and midpoint of the term, pointing to resources for improvement and offering support.

-The Committee urges students Required to Withdraw to meet with a dean in Student Support Services before they leave campus, to discuss the Institute's expectations for their time away and the readmission process.
+The Committee urges students required to take a year's academic leave to meet with with you and with a dean before they leave campus, to discuss the Institute's expectations for their time away and preparation for return.
 It may be helpful for you and such a student to discuss the following advising issues:

 - What the student has learned from the process of CAP review

-- How s/he plans to spend the time away (including possible coursework at another institution)
+- How s/he plans to spend the time away, including possible coursework at another institution: what courses would be helpful for the major or other requirements?
+Might transfer credit be possible?

-- How s/he hopes to solve the problems that led to Required Withdrawal.
+- How s/he hopes to solve the problems that led to Required Academic Leave.